 If we come together, we are distributing the ability to solve problems, so that many innovations happen across the geography with plural approaches rather than one blueprint, which typically organizations end up with.

-Lastly, organizational entrepreneurship is necessary; you need ecosystem entrepreneurship.
+Lastly, organizational entrepreneurship is necessary, but you need ecosystem entrepreneurship, too.

 It’s that realization that has made me move on from the Foundation for Ecological Security (FES), my previous organization.
 It’s a good organization, but we would probably be doing incremental changes.
 How do we imagine work at a population scale, and how do we see other partners as equal partners?
-Even in the NGO world, we don’t get along with one another because of the ego-logos problem.
-The ego low-go problem, as Skoll awardee Tim Hanstad says.
+Even in the NGO world, we don’t get along with one another because of the ego-logo problem, as Skoll awardee Tim Hanstad says.

 We all know that we have probably not addressed the problem at all, or we are somewhat contributing to it in a small way.
-If you raise above yourself, you will contribute to addressing complex, wicked problems like climate change, biodiversity loss, water levels, or inequalities.
+If we rise above ourselves, we will contribute to addressing complex, wicked problems like climate change, biodiversity loss, water levels, or inequalities.
 We have to learn to work with many other people.
 That is the DNA of Common Ground.

 Ambika Samarthya-Howard: Could you give me one or two examples of something you have all done together that changes structures or the system?

-Jagdeesh Puppala: There are many things, like political acts, but two interesting ones that come immediately to my mind.
+Jagdeesh Puppala: There are many things, but two interesting ones come immediately to my mind.
 Around summer, a good portion of Indian forests catch fire.
 Typically, people living on the fringes of the forest, tribal people, either face problems from forest fires, human-wildlife conflict, or invasive species.

 Several issues came up in those three days.
-One was around forest fires, and the village people effectively came up with rules of safeguarding the forest from the fire with their methods, rules, regulations, and technology.
+One was around forest fires, and 14 village communities effectively came up with rules of safeguarding the forest from the fire with their methods, rules, regulations, and technology.
 In the same workshop, there were government officials from the forest department.

 One of the reporters picked up the story and put it in the local news.
 The forest department liked the approach because of the clear method and outcome, and issued orders for it to be spread to other forest fire-prone areas in the state.
-It’s about joining the dots between organizations that have different purposes, functions, and strengths.
+It’s about joining the dots between organizations that have different purposes.
+Firstly, it was the village communities who came together, and the local NGOs supported it.
+The media picked it up, the government functionaries saw it as an opportunity to scale.

-The other example is about the state of Orissa in East India, which has grown into an extensive way of spreading millets.
+The other example is about the state of Orissa in East India, which is recognised for promoting an extensive millet mission.
 Our partner organization, Watershed Support Services and Activities Network (WASSAN), has built up good evidence on the ground of how millet production is good for rainfed areas in terms of production, productivity, and for local nutrition.
 They worked with a few local NGO partners, and the state government program spread it across the state.

 However, some unfortunate developments started happening.
-Certain people in the government started applying fertilizers and providing irrigation to further improve the productivity of millet cultivation.
+The larger system did not fully comprehend the fundamental shifts intrinsic to the millet mission, such as low external input and low-cost cultivation.
+Applying fertilizers and providing irrigation to further improve the productivity of millet cultivation were being encouraged.
 The local organizations did not feel confident or capable enough to oppose it at the local level.
 Some of the NGOs spoke to communicators and journalists and provided evidence of the pros and cons.
 The government started being responsive and taking corrective action.

-You build on a sense of different organizations depending on the need that comes in.
+You build on strengths of different organizations depending on the need that comes in.
 It’s not just a working group that is all about words.
-You need five or six organizations that have complementary senses.
+You need five or six organizations that have complementary strengths.
 Some people are good at algorithms, analytics, and tools.
 Others are good at making data stories or stories that are easily comprehensible by the local people.
-The third organization is good at data privacy, informed consent, and good governance, and the fourth organization lateral communications.
+The third organization is good at data privacy, informed consent, and good governance, and the fourth organization on lateral communications.

 Suppose there is a village lady who has done some wonderful work on the Right to Employment Guarantee Act.
 You would conduct a training program, do a trainer of trainers, and take it to some 5-10 other villages.
 It’s going out of the village domain into a typical NGO, which transmits it.
 Reap Benefit creates communication channels between villages.
-A woman in, say, the eastern part of India in one district in Orissa, can talk to another woman and share what she did under the Right to Employment Guarantee Act, and how she earned 230 rupees by following a particular method.
+A woman in, say, the eastern part of India in one district in Orissa, can talk to another woman in another district and share what she did under the Right to Employment Guarantee Act, and how she earned an additional 230 rupees by following a particular method.
 The other person will ask what she exactly did.
-The village-to-village, rather than many-to-many communication, improves, instead of everything going to an NGO or a government.
+Such village-to-village rather than many-to-many communication improves learning and scaling exponentially instead of relying on NGOs or governments.

 Ambika Samarthya-Howard: The communication between these two women.
 Is that happening on WhatsApp, in person?